-Before making any TLR3 payment, the co-head teachers must be satisfied that the responsibilities meet a, b and d of the above criteria, that they are being awarded for clearly time limited school/service improvement projects or externally driven responsibilities and that the responsibilities are not a permanent or structural requirement, which should instead be rewarded by means of a permanent TLR payment.
+Before making any TLR3 payment, the LA must be satisfied that the responsibilities meet a, b and d of the above criteria, that they are being awarded for clearly time limited school/service improvement projects or externally driven responsibilities and that the responsibilities are not a permanent or structural requirement, which should instead be rewarded by means of a permanent TLR payment.

-Where the co-head teachers wishes to make TLR3 payments, the proposed responsibilities, level of payment (within the published range) and the duration of payment will be set out clearly and subject to consultation with union representatives.
+Where the LA wishes to make TLR3 payments, the proposed responsibilities, level of payment (within the published range) and the duration of payment will be set out clearly and subject to consultation with union representatives.

-The co-head teachers will ensure that the use of TLR3 applies only to clearly time limited school/service improvement projects or one-off externally driven responsibilities and where there is a genuine development or operational need.
+The LA will ensure that the use of TLR3 applies only to clearly time limited school/service improvement projects or one-off externally driven responsibilities and where there is a genuine development or operational need.
 TLR3 payments will not be used to replace or otherwise limit teachers' pay progression on the Main, Upper or Leading Practitioner Pay Ranges.